dfintha/yauix/README.md

   information strings.
 - Show unit classification for special units in their nameplates.
 - Reformat unit tooltips so realm names are less intrusive.
+- Show the equivalent level to skill levels on the skill frame and colorize this information based on your level.

 ## License